eurodyn/Maven-Quality-Profiles/README.md

 You might have noticed on the above paragraphs we mentioned "_sensible defaults_".
 We understand perfectly that what one finds sensible may be totally insensible to someone else and, quite literally, there is no one-size-fits-all approach here.
-If you find a rule to restrictive (and can justify it), or if you find an ignored rule that needs to be enforced (and can justify it), please use the [Issues Tracking](https://github.com/eurodyn/Maven-Quality-Profiles/issues)
+If you find a rule too restrictive (and can justify it), or if you find an ignored rule that needs to be enforced (and can justify it), please use the [Issues Tracking](https://github.com/eurodyn/Maven-Quality-Profiles/issues)